 U.S. News and World Report

-- Best Online Graduate Education Programs: NIU’s College of Education ranks #5 nationally
+- Best Online Graduate Education Programs: NIU’s College of Education ranks #21 nationally.

 College of Education Earns Academic Prestige

-- Council for the Accreditation of Educator Preparation (CAEP): Since 1954, the College of Education has been continuously accredited by CAEP (formerly NCATE), a mark of distinction for meeting national professional standards
+- Council for the Accreditation of Educator Preparation (CAEP): Since 1954, the programs in the College of Education have been continuously accredited by CAEP (formerly NCATE), a mark of distinction for meeting national professional standards.

 - Commission on Accreditation of Athletic Training (CAATE):